cryptoboost4-spec/BESTIESAPP/PROFILE_PAGE_TUTORIAL_PLAN.md

 - Title: "Make It Yours"
 - Body: "Customize your profile with different layouts, backgrounds, and themes.
 Express yourself!
 Your besties will see your unique style."
 - Actions:
-  - Skip button
+  - "Skip" button
-  - "Customize" button (opens customizer, then continues)
+  - "Try It" button (opens customizer, then continues)
+  - "Continue" button (if skipped)

 ### Step 3: Profile Completion
 **Element**: ProfileCompletion component